Engielolz/imasimgbot/README.md

 Posting images (required by imasimgbot) additionally requires:

-* imagemagick (convert)
+* imagemagick (`convert` and `identify`)

 The other dependencies should come with your Linux distro.

 ## Setup

 Like 765coverbot, this is intended to be ran on an always-on system behind a router.
-This does not require direct internet access and the server ideally shouldn't have it.
+This does not require direct internet access and ideally the server shouldn't have it.

 The bot isn't ready yet, but when it is, you'll install it with these commands (as root):